 Returning to our own courtyard, our amiable host was drinking tea with a female friend.
 They were gossiping in hushed tones and nibbling from a bowl of fried grasshoppers.
-Her friend got all excited when she saw us and insisted that we try a grasshopper.
+Her friend got all excited when she saw us and insisted that we try one of their bugs.
 S was having absolutely none of it, but I found myself more than a little curious.
 So I followed their demonstration of removing the wings and popping one into my mouth.
 It tasted like an overcooked crisp, very crunchy and largely tasteless, though not entirely unpleasant.
 I declined their offer of another.

 The following morning’s entertainment was the arrival of yet more workmen with boxes.
 This time they constructed a shower unit, which was installed next to the toilet holes and then connected to the solar station.
 It felt like the lady’s village empire was really coming together!
 But then came the bad news that the shower wouldn’t be operational until after we’d left!
 Taking pity on us, the owner walked S and I to a nearby neighbour’s house, where we were able to take a shower.
 The bathroom was inexpressibly filthy, but we were still grateful to have some kind of wash.